virtual-imaging-platform/vip-reproducibility-conversion-images/README.md

 cd vip-reproducibility-conversion-images
 ```

-3. Navigate to the application directory (CQUEST for example):
+3. Build the images using the provided script:
 ```
 ./build.sh
 ```